SanneBerends/LAMAS/docs/formal_model.markdown

 ---
 ## Kripke model
 For an agent to be certain that it has a lower sum of points on its own cards than that the opponent has, the agents make use of a Kripke model.
+During the game, the interface does not show the entire Kripke model, due to time complexity of the visualization.
+See [Implementation](implementation.markdown) for more information about the interface.
+The Kripke model described in this section the complete Kripke model.
 The Kripke model is defined as:

 ![Model definition](/images/math/math1.png), where